bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 The bubble size should be based on the calorie values.

 Which two food items would be considered most healthy food items based on the information above?

+### Exercise 10

+In [this dataset](./files_12_data_visualization_exercises/exercise10/meat-production-tonnes.csv) you can find World wide meat production from 1961 to 2021 expressed in tonnes.
+It includes cattle, poultry, sheep/mutton, goat, pigmeat, and wild game (source: https://ourworldindata.org/meat-production).

+Create a XY-scatter plot with the total production of meat (in tonnes) plotted against time for the asion continent.

+Use Scientific notation for the mass meat production.

 ---